top of page

 My Story

-There was a girl who found solace in stories.
-She was the daydreamer, the child who scribbled in notebooks while the world around her wasn’t always kind.
-Fairytales promised that one day, things would be different—that she was worthy, even if she couldn’t yet see it.
+I was a girl who found solace in stories.
+A daydreamer.
+A child who scribbled in notebooks while the world around wasn’t always kind.
+Fairytales promised that one day, things would be different — that I was worthy, even if I couldn’t yet see it.

-She carried that belief with her as she grew, but “One Day” didn’t arrive the way she expected.
-Life brought heartbreak: a preemie baby that didn’t make it, her twelve-year-old sister who suddenly became sick and passed away.
-And yet, through it all, she had her words.
-Writing became both a way to process, to make sense of her experiences, and—sometimes—to be heard.
-Some of those words made their way into the world, under her real or pen names.
-Each one was a step forward.
+Life brought heartbreak: a premature baby who didn’t make it, a twelve-year-old sister who suddenly became sick and passed away.
+And through it all, I had my words.
+Writing became a way to process, to make sense of what felt unbearable — and sometimes, a way to be heard.
+Some of those words found their way into the world, under my real name or pen names.
+Each one felt like a small step forward.

-So, yes—that girl, that woman, is me.
-And I’m happy to say my journey has brought me back to a place where I can enjoy writing again and feel confident expressing myself.
+My work lives at the intersection of writing as a craft and story as a tool for inner growth, for deep-feelers, creatives, and writers who sense that their inner life and creative voice are deeply intertwined.
 Because stories don’t just entertain us—they remind us of who we are, who we’ve been, and who we can become.
-Whether you’re here to move through your own creative journey or to find your way back to your writing, know this: Your story matters.
-And you are not alone.
+Whether you’re here to move through your own creative journey or to find your way back to your writing, know this: Your story and your voice matters--let's bring it to the world.

 Here is a little more about me: